Henry Smith and Dorothy --

 Henry Smith was born in England but his specific origins are not currently known with any certainty.
 Homer W. Brainard stated, "The origin in England of the Reverend Henry Smith, first pastor of the Church of Christ in Wethersfield, Connecticut, is still uncertain.
 Older writers, Goodwin and Savage and others following them, have made statements or conjectures that, in the light of recent study of the problem, appear to be untenable."
 This includes the often-repeated pedigree for Henry Smith that has him as the son of Erastus or Erasmus Smith of Withcock.
 Brainard mentioned information from the Dictionary of National Biography that indicates that there was an Erasmus Smith of Withcote but his son Henry was admitted from Cambridge and matriculated from Oxford but did not receive a degree, eventually retired to the country in England, and was unmarried and without issue.
 Other Henrys in this family are also unlikely candidates, according to Brainard's article.

-Henry's son Samuel related in a letter to one of his own sons: My Revered Father was an ordained Minister of ye Gospelle, educate at Cambridge in England & came to yis Land by reason of ye Great Persecution by which ye infamous Archibishop Laud and ye Black Tom Tyrante, (as Mr. Russell was always wont to call ye Earl of Strafforde,) did cause ye reign of his Majestic Charles ye First to loose favour in ye sight of ye people of England.
+What is known of Henry's background is what Henry's son Samuel related in a letter to one of his own sons: My Revered Father was an ordained Minister of ye Gospelle, educate at Cambridge in England & came to yis Land by reason of ye Great Persecution by which ye infamous Archibishop Laud and ye Black Tom Tyrante, (as Mr. Russell was always wont to call ye Earl of Strafforde,) did cause ye reign of his Majestic Charles ye First to loose favour in ye sight of ye people of England.
 My Father & Mother came over in 1636/37, firste to Watertown which is neare Boston, & after a yeare or two to Weathersfield on ye great River, where he became ye firste settled Pastor.

 Samuel also described Henry personally: "I do well remember ye Face & Figure of my Honoured Father.
 He was 5 foote, 10 inches talle, & spare of builde, tho not leane.
 He was as Active as ye Red Skin Men & sinewy.
 His delighte was in sportes of strengthe & withe his owne Hands he did helpe to rear bothe our owne House & ye Firste Meetinge House of Weathersfield, wherein he preacht yeares too fewe.
 He was well Featured & Fresh favoured with faire Skin & longe curling Hair (as neare all of us have had) with a merrie eye & swete smilinge Mouthe, tho he coulde frowne sternlie eno' when need was."

-who matriculated as sizar from Magdalene College, Cambridge on Easter 1618, received a B.A. in 1621-2 and M.A. in 1625, and was ordained deacon in Peterborough, Cambridgeshire, England 7 June 1623 and priest 8 June 1623.
+As Samuel stated, Henry Smith was educated at Cambridge.
+Of the students recorded at Cambridge, two Henry Smiths stand out as possibilities for our Henry.
+Both Jacobus and Brainard felt that our Henry was probably the Henry Smith who matriculated from King's College, Cambridge, A.B.
+1619/20; Fellow of Kings.
+Venn felt that he was instead the Henry Smith who matriculated as sizar from Magdalene College, Cambridge on Easter 1618, received a B.A. in 1621-2 and M.A. in 1625, and was ordained deacon in Peterborough, Cambridgeshire, England 7 June 1623 and priest 8 June 1623.
 But Brainard thought that unlikely: "If Lechford's entry has been read aright, it shows that his Henry Smith, Master of Magdalen College, was still in England when our Henry Smith was already in Wethersfield."
 Brainard also stated that our Henry was not the Henry Smith who matriculated from Sidney College (as this Henry did not receive a degree and our Henry as an ordained clergyman would have had a degree before ordination).

 There is also confusion about Henry's marriage.
 It is known from records that Henry married Dorothy --.
 Cutter stated that Dorothy was the sister of Rev. John Cotton of Boston.
 Torrey, Goodwin, and Jacobus, however, do not give a maiden name for Dorothy.
 The probable source of this supposed connection is a passage in the 1652 will of John Cotton of Boston where Cotton leaves a bequest to "my cousin Henery Smith" of diet, lodging, and apparel "so long as he serve my wife" (see Great Migration Begins).
 This would be very weak proof indeed, since 1) Henry Smith was dead at the time of the writing of the will, 2) the use of the term "cousin" was then a vague term used to describe a relative and it doesn't necessarily follow that John Cotton must be related to Henry through Henry's wife, and 3) it implies that Henry was in Boston serving John Cotton's wife, a place and occupation not associated with out Henry.
 With the name Henry Smith being a fairly common one, the Henry named in the will is certainly a completely different Henry Smith than our Henry and there is not enough proof that Dorothy is at all related to John Cotton.